OpenUK/fosdem-stand/main.md

 ## Community {#community}

 The OpenUK Awards ceremony took place on the evening of 20 October 2020.We have awarded prizes for young people, individuals, projects and corporate usage in open source software, open hardware and open data.
+You can watch the video [here.](https://youtu.be/RoauxllhIzk)

 **Honours List**